 Note: The more internet savvy folks out there might recognize this second image as the “Daily Struggle” meme and that it is not a good use of this meme format.
 Don’t sweat it, we’ll get to that later!

 We see here two memes that have a similar concept, the idea of a binary choice.
 The first makes it clear that one of those options is the better choice, worthy of being reckless to make.
-The second shows a choice that is difficult and causing the decision-maker to sweat, which will they choose?!
+The second shows a choice that is difficult and causes the decision-maker to sweat, which will they choose?!

 Same captions, but clearly a different intent.
 Viewers understand this because they’ve seen thousands of variations of these two setups, and it speaks to them in a familiar way.